Quantum walks of interacting fermions on a cycle graph: Introduction

 \section{Introduction}

-Quantum walks are quantum counterparts of classical random walks.
-But unlike classical walker, quantum walker's current state is described by a superposition of positions.
-Quantum walks is expected to have implications for various fields, for instance, as an element for quantum computing, quantum algorithms~\cite{dur2002quantum} or for understanding of the efficient energy transfer in biomolecules for photosynthesis~\cite{mohseni2008environment}.
-In our paper we study quantum walks as an advanced tool for quantum information processing.

-There are a lot of theoretical and experimental results in the field of quantum walks~\cite{venegas2012quantum, zahringer2010realization}.
-But walks with multiple identical walkers, both the non-interacting and interacting cases, are relatively unexplored.
+Quantum walks are quantum counterparts of classical random walks~\cite{1993_Aharonov, Aharonov:2001}.
+Unlike the state of classical walker, quantum walker's state can be a coherent superposition of several positions.
+Quantum walks found applications to various fields, for example, to the development of a new family of quantum algorithms~\cite{shenvi2003quantum, szegedy2004quantum, ambainis2007quantum, KMOR} or to the efficient energy transfer in proteins~\cite{mohseni2008environment}.
+And recently, quantum walk dynamics is used as an underlying mechanism for quantum-enhanced decision-making process in reinforcement learning~\cite{2012_Briegel_PSI,2014_Paparo_QPS}, for which schemes of experimental realization in systems of trapped ions and superconducting transmon qubits were proposed~\cite{dunjko2015quantum, friis2015coherent}.
+There are plenty of theoretical and experimental results in the field of single-particle quantum walks~\cite{venegas2012quantum, zahringer2010realization}, but walks with multiple identical walkers, in both non-interacting and interacting cases, are less explored.

-We investigate the system of coupled quantum dots that form a circle.
-Quantum dots are promising elements of a quantum computer.
-It was shown that quantum dots could be used to encode quantum information~\cite{fedichkin2000coherent, fedichkin2004error, openov2005selective, tsukanov2005entanglement}.
-Quantum dot qudit consists of quantum dots with one electron connected by tunneling.
-Dots themselves are formed from the two-dimensional electron gas by field of gates and these dots are controlled by potentials on gates.
-As a result we have a qudit basis states $ \ket 0 $, $ \ket 1$, ... and $ \ket N$ , which describe the localization of an electron in $ 0 $-th, $ 1 $-st or $ N $-th place, respectively.
-The position of an electron is measured by current detectors.
-Detectors are placed near quantum dots, if there is no charge in a dot then there is a current in a detector.
-An electron in a quantum dot creates a potential barrier, so the current in a nearest detector is zero~\cite{solenov2006continuous}.

-In our paper we study a circle of quantum dots described above, but instead of one electron in this scheme we investigate two electrons.
-First, we analyse the dynamics of non-interacting particles, then we study interacting electrons.
+In this paper we study quantum walks of identical particles for quantum information processing purposes.
+It is known that entanglement creation plays a pivotal role in most of the branches of quantum information.
+Here we introduce a method for generating a two-qudit (two d-level systems) entangled state by implementing continuous-time quantum walks on a cycle graph.
+This technique allows us to observe diverse structures of entangled subsystems of high dimensions, a preparation of which is of importance~\cite{Krenn2016, Malik2016}.